incredibleindishell/Local-file-disclosure-SQL-Injection-Lab/README.md

 and
 password = icadsqli

-To create database and user which will be having read permission on the database, just follow given below process: --> Login to MySQL console with root account Command to create new database: -Create database dsqli;
+To create database and user which will be having read permission on the database, just follow given below process:

+--> Login to MySQL console with root account

+Command to create new database: -Create database dsqli;

-Command to create user dsqli with password icadsqli which will be having read/write permission on database dsqli: -grant all on dsqli.* to dsqli@localhost IDENTIFIED BY 'icadsqli';
+Command to create user dsqli with password icadsqli which will be having read/write permission on database dsqli: -

+grant all on dsqli.* to dsqli@localhost IDENTIFIED BY 'icadsqli';

-Once you have setup database and user account, just import the database dump file (dsqli.sql which is available with the sample code) to database dsqli.
+Once you have setup database and user account, just import the database

+dump file (dsqli.sql which is available with the sample code) to database dsqli.

 Introdunction page